10 Ways You Can Help A Grieving Friend or Family Member

 So many of our memories are made in pictures or videos and are now stored on the computer.
 Consider putting an album, collage, or picture book together to share and bring much joy to the family.
 One of the most thoughtful things we received after our loss came from my niece Kate; she gifted us each a photo frame for our favorite picture with my husband.
 We filled them immediately and each of us have that framed photo near and dear to us.

 Consider this: our daughter got married 6 weeks before her daddy died.
-I have yet to order wedding photos because it is too painful.
-Maybe soon?
+I never ordered wedding photos.

 Help with Christmas Decorations

 The task of decorating for a holiday is overwhelming after losing a loved one so you can really be of help by offering your time and talent at this busy time of year.
 If my brother-in-law would not have come to visit and helped us get our tree up, I'm certain we would not have been able to do it ourselves.
 You can help get boxes down from the attic or storage and also help put up outdoor lights and decorations too.
 A family came over and helped with our outside lights the first Christmas and we all just beamed looking at the house afterwards.
 I would have never done it at all if it was left up to me.
 It was the perfect Christmas gift.
 If you are the giver of this gift, put it on your calendar to check with the family again next holiday season.

 Swimming Pool Maintenance

 Specific Need For Me, But Perhaps You Can Identify A Similar Need